Skip to content

 RPC Plugin

-The RPC Plugin automatically analyzes your HonestJS controllers and generates a fully-typed TypeScript RPC client with proper parameter typing.
+The RPC Plugin automatically analyzes your HonestJS controllers and, by default, generates a fully-typed TypeScript RPC client with proper parameter typing.
+You can also provide custom generators.

 Installation